 - Add the cold butter, cream cheese and pulse until the mixture resembles coarse crumbs.Alternatively, you could cut in butter and cream cheese into the flour mix by using a pastry knife.

 - Add both cheeses, thyme and pulse a couple more times to mix it in or mix it in by hand.

 - Add the egg, mix it in.

-- Add cream and mix until mixture starts to come together.
-If using food processor, it may still look like crumbs, but if the mixture is pinched between fingers, it should stick together.
+- Add the half and half cream and mix until the mixture starts to come together.
+If using a food processor, it may still look like crumbs, but if the mixture is pinched between fingers, it should stick together.

 - Turn the dough onto a floured work surface and knead a few times until a ball forms.